ECON 1000. Economics at Northeastern. 1 Hour.

 ECON 7210.
 Applied Microeconomic Policy Analysis.
 4 Hours.

 Examines the alternative microeconomic activities of the public sector and the role of a diverse array of microeconomic tools and techniques in public sector policymaking, planning, program administration, and evaluation.
 Topics include the economics of market failure; the economics of information, corruption, public goods, and services provision; production externalities; economics of deregulation and privatization; and policy and program evaluation techniques including outcome and impact evaluation, social and economic experiments, objective functions, cost-effectiveness analysis, and benefit-cost analysis.
-Prereq.
-ECON 5110; ECON 5140 is recommended.
+ECON 5140 is recommended as a previous course.

 ECON 7240.
 Workshop in Applied Econometrics.
 4 Hours.